 - You should keep in mind that the seed has a slightly bitter taste.
 Because of this, you can sweeten it with honey or stevia.

 - 1/2 avocado

-- In the first place, heat the vegetable broth in a pot.
+- First, heat the vegetable broth in a pot.

-- Chop the onion, saute it with a splash of oil.
-When it gets golden brown, add it to the stock.
+- Chop the onion, sautee it with a splash of oil.
+When it turns golden brown, add it to the stock.

-- Let it boil and then blend it.
+- Let it boil and then blend it all together until smooth.